 The Annual General Meeting has decided on the principles for how the nomination committee should be appointed and these principles apply until otherwise decided by the general meeting.
 The nomination committee is to comprise a minimum of five members together with the Chairman.
-The nomination committee's members are to be appointed by the largest shareholders in terms of voting rights, or group of shareholders in the Euroclear Sweden system (such a group is considered one shareholder), based on Euroclear Sweden AB's shareholder statistics at 31 August the year before the Annual General Meeting.
+The nomination committee's members are to be appointed by the largest shareholders in terms of voting rights as of the last banking day in August the year before the Annual General Meeting.
+For the purposes of determining the largest shareholders in terms of voting rights, a group of shareholders will be deemed to constitute a single shareholder if they have notified the company in writing that they have agreed in writing to adopt a common long-term approach to the management of the company through the joint exercise of voting rights.
+The member appointed by the largest shareholder in terms of voting rights is to be the Chairman of the nomination committee, unless the nomination committee decides otherwise.

 If a shareholder waives the entitlement to appoint a member, the shareholder who is the next largest owner in terms of voting rights is to appoint a member.
 The majority of the members of the nomination committee are to be independent in relation to the company and executive management.
 The nomination committee's mandate period extends until a new nomination committee has been appointed.
 If a member resigns from the nomination committee, the owner that appointed the member is entitled to appoint a replacement.
-If the owner who the member of the nomination committee represents considerably reduces its shareholding in the company, the nomination committee can offer another shareholder the opportunity to appoint a replacement.
+If a shareholder that has appointed a member of the nomination committee has significantly reduced its shareholding in the company and thus is no longer one of the five largest shareholders in terms of voting rights, or if a new shareholder becomes one of the five largest shareholders in terms of voting rights, the nomination committee may offer another shareholder an opportunity to appoint a replacement for the member appointed by the shareholder that is no longer one of the five largest shareholders in terms of voting rights.
+The nomination committee may also decide to co-opt such a replacement to the nomination committee instead.

-The current composition of the nomination committee was announced on Ratos's website and disclosed through a press release on 20 September 2022.
+The current composition of the nomination committee was announced on Ratos's website and disclosed through a press release on 23 September 2024.
 The nomination committee comprises:

-- Jenny Parnesten, appointed by the Ragnar Söderberg Foundation as well as own and related parties' holdings, Chairman of the nomination committee - Jan Söderberg, own holdings - Maria Söderberg, appointed by the Torsten Söderberg Foundation as well as own holdings - Erik Brändström, appointed by Spiltan Fonder AB - Henrik Didner, appointed by Didner & Gerge Fonder AB - · Per-Olof Söderberg, Chairman of Ratos's Board.
+- Jenny Parnesten, appointed by the Ragnar Söderberg Foundation as well as own and related parties' holdings, Chairman of the nomination committee - Markus Söderberg, appointed by Jan Söderberg Förvaltning as well as own holdings - Maria Söderberg, appointed by the Torsten Söderberg Foundation as well as own holdings - · Erik Brändström, appointed by Spiltan Fonder - Karin Eliasson, appointed by Handelsbanken Fonder - Per-Olof Söderberg, Chairman of Ratos's Board.

-Combined, the nomination committee represents 61% of the voting rights for all the shares in the company.
+Combined, the nomination committee represents 62 per cent of the voting rights for all the shares in the company.